yelper/alpertopia/_recipes/butternut-farfalle.md

 ---

 1. In a medium saucepan combine the first six ingredients (through oregano) with 1½ cups water.
 Cover and bring to boiling.
-Cook about 10 minutes or until squash is very tender.
+Cook about 10&ndash;14 minutes or until squash is very tender.
 2. Cook farfalle according to package directions for al dente, adding beans the last 1 minute of cooking
-3. Meanwhile, immersion blend squash mixture and almond butter.
-Process to a smooth sauce with immersion blender.
+3. Meanwhile, once squash is tender, add almond butter and immersion blend squash mixture until smooth.
 Season with salt and pepper.
 4. Drain pasta and beans; return to pot.
 Add sauce, stirring to coat.
 If desired, sprinkle with pumpkin seeds and paprika.